lmccalman/spacerace/README.md

 you'll be playing, and you will need to have pulled down these maps from the map server beforehand.

-The secret key is used in your control messages.
-Because the server does not care where control messages come from, using this secret key prevents other people controlling your ship!

-Once this you have received a , you're ready to play the game.
+Once this you have received this response, you're ready to play the game.
+You can now poll the appropriate state endpoint for your game ready for when the game starts!
-You'll know a game has started when you start receiving state over your state socket.

 #### State endpoint